 - 1.1.
 It is essential that everybody working in a school or college understands their safeguarding responsibilities.
-Everyone who comes into contact with children and families has a role to play in ensuring children and young people are safe from abuse, neglect, exploitation and harm.
+Everyone who comes into contact with children and families has a role to play in ensuring children and young people are safe from abuse, neglect, exploitation, and harm.
 Our school is committed to safeguarding children and aims to create a culture of vigilance.
-All staff should make sure that any decisions made are in the best interests of the child. - 1.2.
+All staff should ensure that any decisions made are in the best interests of the child. - 1.2.
 Our pupils' welfare is our paramount concern.
-The governing body will ensure that our school will safeguard and promote the welfare of pupils and work together with agencies to ensure that our school has adequate arrangements to identify, assess and support those children who are suffering or where significant harm is suggested.

-What to do if you think a child is at risk of abuse or neglect Oxfordshire

-Safeguarding Children Board (oscb.org.uk). - 1.3.
+The governing body (the Trust Board) delegates responsibility for safeguarding and child protection to the Local Academy Committee (LAC) which will ensure that our school will safeguard and promote the welfare of pupils and work together with agencies to ensure that our school has adequate arrangements to identify, assess and support those children who are likely to suffer, or are suffering abuse, harm or neglect or where significant harm is suggested.
+The school must work within the framework that the Trust Board provides.
+What to do if you think a child is at risk of abuse or neglect Oxfordshire Safeguarding Children Board (oscb.org.uk) - 1.3.
 This policy provides the basis for good practice within the school for Safeguarding work.
-It should be read in conjunction with the Oxfordshire Safeguarding Children's Board Safeguarding Policies and Procedures, plus the safeguarding appendix document.
+It should be read in conjunction with the Oxfordshire Safeguarding Children's Board Safeguarding procedures, plus the safeguarding appendix document.
 These are in keeping with relevant national procedures and reflect what the partnership considers to be safe and professional practice in this context. - 1.4.
-This policy applies to all members of staff in our school, including all permanent, temporary and support staff, trustees, members, governors, volunteers, contractors and external service or activity providers.
+This policy applies to all members of staff in our school, including all permanent, temporary teachers and support staff, governors, trustees, volunteers, contractors and external service or activity providers.